 Read the entire document carefully, and make note of the following: assignments, due dates, online meeting times (if any), exam dates, discussion board parameters, readings, technology requirements – basically, any and everything related to your coursework and the expectations for participation identified by your instructor.
 If you have questions, contact your instructor immediately – don’t wait until two or three weeks of class have gone by to reach out and get clarification.

 This may be the most important recommendation for achieving success in an online course.
 A credit-bearing course at UT generally lasts 16 weeks.
 4 months may seem like an eternity, but keep this in mind: college football season, including conference championship is 16 weeks long.
-An average season of The Walking Dead is 16 episodes.
 16 weeks goes by quickly!!
 The last thing you want to be doing the day before a mid-term or exam is binge-watching a series of lecture videos for the first time.
 You won’t be able to cram all of the important information into your brain, and your stress level will rise.

 Stay on track, and keep up with your coursework throughout the entire semester.
 Don’t procrastinate!
 Your instructors understand how important this is and are generous enough to give you assignments, readings, quizzes, case studies, and other types of learning activities that must be completed each week.

-Online asynchronous classes are delivered through Blackboard (Bb), and individual instructors design and develop their own course sites.
-This means there’s a chance each Bb course site may look slightly different from one another, in terms of items in the main menu and overall organization.
-Take time early in the semester to read and review the course site in depth so you are aware of how your instructor organizes information and utilizes areas of Bb.
+Online asynchronous classes are delivered through Canvas, and individual instructors design and develop their own course sites.
+This means there’s a chance each Canvas course site may look slightly different from one another, in terms of items in the main menu and overall organization.
+Take time early in the semester to read and review the course site in depth so you are aware of how your instructor organizes information and utilizes areas of Canvas.
 This is your virtual classroom for the term and you should have a good understanding of where important information and resources are located.
-You should also check your Bb course site on a regular basis for announcements and updates.
+You should also check your Canvas course site on a regular basis for announcements and updates.

-Learning is a social process and should not be limited because your primary learning environment is online, rather than on campus.
+Learning is a social process and should not be limited because your primary learning environment is online instead of on campus.
 Interacting with your classmates and peers is essential.
-There are numerous tools available for communication, including email, discussion boards and Zoom.
+There are numerous tools available for communication, including email, discussion boards, and Zoom.
 If you have a question, feel overwhelmed, or want to share a breakthrough, there’s a good chance one or more of your classmates will have an answer, feel the same way, or benefit from your new knowledge.